 Freeze frame data: Interpretation chart

-These are just a handful of freeze frame codes just to give you an idea of how they look.
+These are just a handful of some common freeze frame codes just to give you an idea of how they look.
 They are fairly easy to read, making it simple to solve issues.

 How to use freeze frame data?

-The job of the system is to help you identify what went wrong when the problem occurred.
+Freeze frame data is used to help you identify what went wrong when the problem occurred.
 Made to identify emissions-related faults, freeze frame data could help you identify other problems as well.

 Only data associated with a misfire fault or fuel trim can overwrite the freeze frame data.
 This is because the system gives priority to data from these two faults over other faults.